 The Hong Kong’s swankiest, classiest and ritziest shopping mall, The Landmark Shopping Mall is at the Central.
-It houses international boutiques, couture shops, trademark stores, and high-end brand flagships.
+It houses international boutiques, couture shops, trademark stores, and high-end brand flagships which offer best things to shop in Hong Kong.
 But with class, comes a heavy price – maybe a little indulgent window shopping is a good idea.

 Moving forward, Central District is one of the best of Hong Kong’s shopping places.
 Many of the New York based designers have set their shops in the glass building of Central District.
 There is Harvey Nichols and Lane Crawford flagship stores.
 There are Louis Vuitton, Alberta Ferretti, Blanc de Chine, Diane von Furstenberg, Dior, Gucci, Kent and Kurwen Tailors, Luisa Cerano, Marina Rinaldi, MOSCHINO, Paul Smith, Polo Jeans Co, Ralph Lauren, Sonia Rykiel, St John, Vivienne Tam..phew.
 It can’t get better than that.